After court, Johnny Depp and Amber Heard's careers face another trial - Local News 8

 Heard has had her supporters, but notably fewer vocal ones than Depp — both in the entertainment business and in and around the courthouse.

-Heard’s former co-star David Krumholtz has come to her defense publicly, actress Ellen Barkin testified for her defense team and comedian Kathy Griffin, who wrote in response to a pre-trial Tweet from Heard, “I’m thinking about you and sending all the love.”
+Heard’s former co-star David Krumholtz has come to her defense publicly, actress Ellen Barkin testified for her defense team and comedian Kathy Griffin wrote in response to a pretrial tweet from Heard, “I’m thinking about you and sending all the love.”

 Franchise futures in peril?

-The crux of both Heard and Depp’s lawsuits rest in claims that their careers — specifically their futures in respective film franchises — have been adversely affected.
+The crux of both Heard and Depp’s lawsuits rests in claims that their careers — specifically their futures in respective film franchises — have been adversely affected.

 During the past several weeks of testimony, Depp’s team has tried to prove that Depp, who portrayed Jack Sparrow in five films, was dropped from a potential sixth film in the “Pirates of the Caribbean” franchise due to Heard’s op-ed.